Full-Text-Search-System/IndexingModule/README.md

 # IndexingModule

-In Ubuntu 14.04, we should implement apache2, php, mysql, sphinxsearch and laravel:
+In Ubuntu 14.04, we should implement apache2, php, mysql, Sphinxsearch and Laravel:

 ###Install apache2:
 ```